AditMeh/CSC2529-Project/README.md

 ## For fine-tuning

-1. Train a DINO model using the steps outlined in the original DINO repository (https://github.com/facebookresearch/dino).
+1. Train a DINO model using the steps outlined in the original DINO repository (https://github.com/facebookresearch/dino), check the `dino` subfolder in this repository for a copy of their README with instructions on how to do this.

 ### For LoRA